gergill/uiowa-applied-topology.github.io/content/projects/mappeR/_index.md

 install.packages("mappeR")
 ```

-You can then load the package (in a script, say) with
+You can then load the package (in an R script, say) with

 ```r
 library(mappeR)